-Wedding couples experience sensory overload.
-Every couple:
+1. Wedding couples experience sensory overload.

 which equates to a low retention rate of couples who will contact your company.

-Unless the timing of your product or service coincides with their planning, there is little chance that you will be contacted, leaving the couple to their own devices.
-Consistent follow-up is required.
+Unless the timing of your product or service coincides with their wedding planning, there is little chance they will contact you.
+This leaves couples to their own devices.
+So, consistently follow up.

-It’s no secret that most brides do all of their vendor research online.
-They will vet you online before they ever contact you or meet you face-to-face.
-That’s why the best opportunity for peripheral vendors is to create a promotional marketing strategy.
-Find online marketing channels that have the attention of the wedding couple.
-Many of these websites allow you to advertise promotional strategies to help you generate leads that are specifically interested in your products and services.
+It’s no secret that most brides do all their vendor research online.
+Thus, they will vet you online before they ever contact you or meet you face-to-face.
+That’s why the best opportunity for peripheral vendors is to create a promotional marketing strategy before the bridal show.

-And once you’ve captured those leads, the best possibly way to turn those leads into customers is to use remarketing strategies that are available to you.
-One of the most important strategies is Facebook Remarketing.
-This allows you to track site visitors and deliver Facebook ads, which will remind wedding couples to return to your wedding website.
+Once you’ve captured those leads, the best way to turn those them into customers is to use remarketing strategies that are available to you.
+One important strategy wedding vendors should use is Facebook Remarketing.
+It allows you to track website visitors and deliver Facebook ads, which will remind wedding couples to return to your wedding website.

-Every wedding business would love to have as many leads as possible, but It is better to market to 1000 leads 5 times rather than 5000 leads one time, especially when it is a lead that already visited your site and showed interest.
+Every wedding business would love to have as many leads as possible, but it is better to market to 1,000 leads five times rather than 5,000 leads one time, especially when it is a leader who has already visited your website and showed interest.
 Why?
 Because they’re more likely to become a customer, and that’s why companies like Amazon use it every day.